albawebstudio/hauntedfarm-nuxt/app/content/legal/terms.md

 ---
 title: "Terms and Conditions of Website Use"
-last_updated_at: "Last updated September 3, 2024."
+last_updated_at: "Last updated January 8, 2024."
 ---

 Welcome to [https://hauntedfarm.com](https://hauntedfarm.com).
 This website (the "Website") is owned, controlled,